andreamoro-git/BM-Spatial-SIR/README.md

 1. Edit the first line in doall.sh to indicate the location of your stata executable

-2a.
-To simulate the model and generate figures, all code can be run at once by executing from a shell (after appropriately modifying the path to the stata executable) from the root directory, after indicating the location of the stata executable in the first row:
+2. To simulate the model and generate figures, all code can be run at once by executing from a shell (after appropriately modifying the path to the stata executable, see step 1) from the root directory of the project.

 - bash doall.sh

-2b.
-Alternatively, run the following files from the root dir in this order:
+2. Alternatively, run the following files from the root dir in this order:

 1) Run python sim_paper.py
 2) Run stata/sim_estimate_dens.do